FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Establishing_model_file_identifiers.md

 <img src="/Images/TransferCFT/CFTIDF_with_same_NIDF_as_received.gif" width="713" height="202" />

-If there is no associated CFTIDF, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> checks if the IDF parameter has been set in the CFTPROT command for the reception protocol used.
+If there is no associated CFTIDF, {{< TransferCFT/componentshortname  >}} checks if the IDF parameter has been set in the CFTPROT command for the reception protocol used.
 If so, the local IDF is equal to the value of this IDF parameter.